stijnbakk/stijnbakker/src/routes/writings/posts/spatial-computing-driver.md

 And when we know what that means, Apple will know exactly what to design and engineer their hardware around.
 Sprinkle in some innovation, and the price will drop drastically.
 Then add some useful and visually exciting use-cases, and Vision Pro (or Vision SE by that time), might just become a mainstream device (for professionals).

-I for one am very excited what developers come up with, and how Apple will evolve VisionOS and SwiftUI to take advantage of 3D applications.
+I for one am very excited what developers come up with, and how Apple will evolve VisionOS and SwiftUI to take advantage of 'spatial' applications.

+<small>On a narrowly related note.
+In the developer video <a href="https://developer.apple.com/videos/play/wwdc2023/10279/">Meet Safari for spatial computing</a> the developers repeatedly rever to <code>xrOS</code> instead of <code>visionOS</code>.
+Could it be that <a href="https://www.macrumors.com/guide/xros/">the original rumors around the OS</a> were right? </small>